VadimChorrny/VadimChorrny/README.md

 </div>

-### <div align="center">I'm Vadym, a full-time full-stack freelance developer 👨‍💻</div>
+### <div align="center">I'm Vadym, a HTML developer 👨‍💻</div>

-- 🔭 I’m currently working on [Freelance](https://freelancehunt.com/freelancer/chorrny.html)

-- 🌱 I’m currently learning Web3

-- ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces
+🔭 I work both with the client side and on the server side (sometimes)

+🌱 Development of projects from scratch, adding new features to the project, as well as project support

+👨🏻‍💻 I am a software engineer with professional experience in Web UI development. <br/>
+😇  Worked with customers from USA and Ukraine.
+   My practical knowledge of the most popular modern front-end technologies, such as React and Redux, allowed me to participate in projects where I managed to extend my experience with requirements gathering and customer communication.

 <br/>